en_USEnglish

 Customize test reports

-Add customized reports and formats
+Adding custom reports and formats

 Integration with reporting tools

-Continuous integration with Cypress
+Continuous Integration with Cypress

-Configuring Cypress in continuous integration systems
+Configuring Cypress in Continuous Integration Systems

-1. Make sure you have installed and configured Cypress locally on your development machine.
+1. Make sure you have Cypress installed and configured locally on your development machine.

 2. Configure your continuous integration system to run Cypress test commands.
 For example, you can use the command npm run test in your test scripts.